 While I’ve always loved the ingenious simplicity of this preparation, I find its bitter orange flavor overwhelming.
-I therefore decided to replace one of the oranges with clementines for a milder citrus flavor and the other with carrots for the extra beta carotene and mellow sweetness they provide.
+I therefore decided to replace the oranges with clementines for a milder citrus flavor and add carrots for the extra beta carotene and mellow sweetness they provide.

-In an attempt to create a more complex flavor profile, I added cardamom pods, fresh, chopped ginger and a cinnamon stick to the clementine-and-carrot cooking water, lending a subtle chai aroma to the cake.
+In an attempt to create a more complex flavor profile, I also add cardamom pods, fresh, chopped ginger and a cinnamon stick to the clementine-and-carrot cooking water, lending a subtle chai aroma to the cake.

 Finally, what makes this cake Passover-appropriate is that it contains no added leavening agent — it’s the air whipped into the egg whites that makes it rise.
 (Alas, the airiness doesn’t last; the cake will collapse as it cools, but that simply adds to its deliciously creamy, almost mousse-y texture.)

 - 4 small clementines totaling roughly 12 oz/300 g; untreated (organic), stems removed

 - 2 medium carrots about 3.5 oz / 100 g, washed and cut into 1-inch pieces; no need to peel

 - 6 large eggs yolks & whites separated